History of psychosurgery in the United Kingdom

 Psychosurgery is a surgical operation that destroys brain tissue in order to alleviate the symptoms of mental disorder.
 The lesions are usually, but not always, made in the frontal lobes.
 Tissue may be destroyed by cutting, burning, freezing, electric current or radiation.
 The first systematic attempt at psychosurgery is commonly attributed to the Swiss psychiatrist Gottlieb Burckhardt who operated on six patients in 1888.
 In 1889 Thomas Claye Shaw reported mental improvement in a case of General Paralysis of the Insane after a neurosurgical intervention.
 This led to a lively debate in the British Medical Journal on the usefulness of neurosurgery for the treatment of insanity.
 In the 1930s the Portuguese neurologist Egas Moniz developed a surgical technique for the treatment of mental illness and called it "leucotomy" or "psychosurgery".
 Moniz' technique was adapted and promoted by American neurologist Walter Freeman and his neurosurgeon colleague James W. Watts.
 They called their operation, where burr holes are drilled in the side of the skull and the white matter is sliced through in order to sever the connections between the frontal lobes and deeper structures in the brain, lobotomy.
 In the United Kingdom it became known as the standard Freeman-Watts prefrontal leucotomy.
-British psychiatrist William Sargant met Freeman on a visit to the United States and on his return to England encouraged doctors at the Burden Neurological Institute in Bristol to instigate a programme of psychosurgery.
+British psychiatrist William Sargant met Freeman on a visit to the United States and on his return to England encouraged doctors at the Burden Neurological Institute in Bristol.

 The first British psychosurgical operation was performed in Bristol in December 1940, and by the end of 1944 about 1,000 operations had been carried out in the United Kingdom.
 By 1954 that figure had risen to about 12,000 with use peaking in 1949.